mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

  1. In process
  2. Out of process

 With Gevent, it is possible to make WSGI application coexist in same process with realtime portion.
-With Tornado and other callback-based frameworks, while it is possible for realtime portion to run in same process (in separate thread) it is not advised for performance reasons (due to [GIL](http://en.wikipedia.org/wiki/Global_Interpreter_Lock)).
+With Tornado and other callback-based frameworks, while it is possible for realtime portion to run in same process, in separate thread, it is not advised for performance reasons (due to [GIL](http://en.wikipedia.org/wiki/Global_Interpreter_Lock)).

-And again, I prefer out-of-process approach, where separate set of processes/servers are responsible for realtime portion and they're completely disconnected from the main website.
-They might be part of one project/repository, but they run side by side.
+And again, I prefer out-of-process approach, where separate set of processes/servers are responsible for realtime portion.
+They might be part of one project/repository, but they run side by side, separately.

 Lets assume you have social network and want to push status updates in realtime.

 Most straightforward way to accomplish this is to create separate server which will handle realtime connections and listen for notifications from main website application.

-Notification can happen either through custom REST API exposed by realtime server (works OK for small deployments), through [Redis](http://redis.io/) PUBLISH/SUBSCRIBE functionality (there's high chance your project already uses Redis for something), with help of [ZeroMQ](http://www.zeromq.org/), using AMQP message bus (like [RabbitMQ](http://www.rabbitmq.com/)) and so on.
+Notifications can happen either through custom REST API exposed by realtime server (works OK for small deployments), through [Redis](http://redis.io/) PUBLISH/SUBSCRIBE functionality (there's high chance your project already uses Redis for something), with help of [ZeroMQ](http://www.zeromq.org/), using AMQP message bus (like [RabbitMQ](http://www.rabbitmq.com/)) and so on.

 Structuring your code
 ---------------------